Warka Vase: Discovery

+17.5cm, and 20.5cm from top to bottom.
+The bottom register is divided by a band which results in the vase sometimes being said to have four registers.

+A plaster cast was made of the original and this reproduction stood for many decades in room 5 of the Near-Eastern Museum in Berlin (Vorderasiatisches Museum Berlin), Germany.

 Decoration

 The vase has three registers – or tiers – of carving.
 The bottom register depicts the vegetation in the Tigris and Euphrates delta, such as the natural reeds and cultivated grain.
 Above this vegetation is a procession of animals, such as ram and sheep presented in a strict profile view.
 The procession continues in the second register with nude males carrying bowls and jars of sacrificial elements, such as fruit and grain.
 The top register is a full scene, rather than a continuous pattern.
 In this register, the procession ends at the temple area.
-Inanna, one of the chief goddesses of Mesopotamia and later known as Ishtar in the Akkadian pantheon, stands, signified by two bundles of reeds behind her.
+A female deity stands with two bundles of reeds behind her.
 She is being offered a bowl of fruit and grain by a nude figure.
-The en of Uruk dressed in a ceremonial kilt and long belt faces her leading the procession.
+A ruler-figure dressed in a ceremonial kilt and long belt faces her leading the procession.

-Components
+Iconography

 Theft and restoration

 The Warka Vase was one of the thousands of artifacts which were looted from the National Museum of Iraq during the 2003 Invasion of Iraq.
-In April 2003 it was forcibly wrenched from the case where it was mounted, snapping at the base (the foot of the vase remaining attached to the base of the smashed display case.
+In April 2003, it was forcibly wrenched from the case where it was mounted, snapping at the base (the foot of the vase remaining attached to the base of the smashed display case.